 What does the program offer?

-- Rental subsidies and joint lease signatories to facilitate 30 young people and their children's transition into private rental accommodation (eg 1 and 2 bedroom units)
+- Rental subsidies and joint lease signatories to facilitate 30 young people and their children's transition into private rental accommodation (eg one-bedroom and two-bedroom units)

 - Tailored training/employment opportunities from local business